aiven/aiven-docs/docs/products/cassandra/howto/disable-cross-cluster-replication.md

 limited: true
 ---

-This article provides you with instructions on how to discontinue the cross-cluster replication (CCR) for your Aiven for Apache Cassandra® service.
+Learn how to discontinue the cross-cluster replication (CCR) for your Aiven for Apache Cassandra® service.

 ## About disabling CCR